josethecow/josethecow.github.io/_pages/features.md

 - ascii | Convert text to ASCII!
 - betrayal | Play Betrayal with friends!
 - chess | Play Chess In The Park with friends!
+- christmas-countdown | Jose's Countdown to Christmas!
+(NEW!)
 - cow | Receive a cow!
 - impersonate | Make it seem like another user is talking!
 - fishing | Play Fishington with friends!